tdvietdev/tdvietdev/README.md

 **Team Size**: 25

-**Responsibilities**: Fix bugs and develop new features on project's services
+**Responsibilities**: Fix bugs and implement new features on project's services
 - Auth : Client management system, client company, session
 - Executor : Analyze user conversations to provide answers based on generated scenarios
 - Editor : Create scenario on UI for chatbot to respond to users based on it
 - Chatbot gateway : Receive client messages from chat apps and put them to the system to process and reply

-# PASTIMES AND ACTIVITIES
-I spent my free time for listen to music, reading books or IT blogs, play the video game.
-And I like to travel and explore new places.